Addressing the healthcare staffing shortage

 According to Johns Hopkins Medicine, medical errors account for > 250k deaths annually in the U.S.

-According to the doctors themselves, the staffing shortage is one of the major contributors behind medical errors.
+According to the doctors themselves, the staffing shortage is one of the major contributors to medical errors.
 In early 2022, Survey Health Global (SHG) and Apollo Intelligence released a report on the mental health of healthcare professionals in six nations across the globe.
 From the report, 34% of doctors worldwide observed increased medical errors and attributed the cause in part to staffing shortages and constant stress.
 Studies have found correlation between poor mental health and burnout leading to medical errors and diminishing patient safety.

 Beyond medical errors, the ongoing staffing shortage is also worsening the patient experience and the quality of care.
 Respondents to the SHG survey also reported that shortages have led to longer wait times for patients to receive care or outright delays in access to diagnosis and treatment.
-Thirty percent of respondents said staffing shortages, and the resulting delays, have increased patient suffering and negatively impacted patient health.
+Thirty percent of respondents said staffing shortages and the resulting delays have increased patient suffering and negatively impacted patient health.

 Overworked and understaffed medical teams may also make more avoidable mistakes when cognitive failure is high.
 Cognitive failure can be a result of stress, a lack of expertise to adequately deliver care, a heavy patient load, or poor mental health, among other factors.
 When cognitive failure is high, healthcare workers may be more likely to find shortcuts in safety procedures, insufficiently monitor patients after a procedure, or suffer injuries from physical hazards.